Welcome to our Governors’ section.

 I joined the Board of Park Walk as a Co-opted Governor elected by Board members in May 2015, and serve as the Chairman of the Curriculum & Standards Committee and as Link Governor for Headteacher Performance Review.
 I was born nearby in Earl's Court and went to a school very much like Park Walk in Fulham.
 I now live in West London with my wife and teenage daughter.
 I have been a partner in a large global law firm since 1997 and specialise in aviation.
 I am a firm believer in the benefits of a good education as a way to allow each child to fulfil their potential.
 I hope to play my own small part in giving the children at Park Walk the best possible start in life.

-I joined the Board of Park Walk as an Associate Member elected by Board members in June 2015, and serve on the Finance & General Purposes Committee as a Link Governor for Health and Safety and Risk Management.
+I joined the Board of Park Walk as an Associate Member elected by Board members in June 2015, and serve as the Chairman of the Finance & General Purposes Committee and as a Link Governor for Health and Safety and Risk Management.
 I am qualified as a solicitor and work in an international law firm headquartered in the City.
 I have over 13 years' experience specialising in the finance sector in the UK and abroad (Australia).
 Through my work I have also had experience dealing with finance matters relating to further education and higher education institutions.
 In my spare time I enjoy sailing and running (mostly chasing my young family around the local park).

 I joined the Board of Park Walk in October 2015 as a Parent Governor elected by the parent body, and serve on the Curriculum & Standards Committee as Link Governor for Core Learning (English and Maths).
 I am a former Deputy Head of English in a secondary school in Tower Hamlets so have valuable experience working in a central London school.
-I am very familiar with school policies, curriculum and standards, strategic planning and target setting which enables me to make valuable contributions to the Governing Body.
+I am very familiar with school policies, curriculum and standards, strategic planning and target setting which enables me to make valuable contributions to the Board of Governors.
 I have three children of my own at Park Walk school, and so I particularly enjoy seeing the school continue to improve, year on year.

 I joined the Board of Park Walk as a Co-opted Governor elected by Board members in June 2015, and serve on the Curriculum & Standards Committee as a Link Governor for SEND and LAC, CP and Safeguarding.
 My academic background is in Science at UCL.
 I worked for IBM and carried out freelance work for the BBC in its Science programmes.
 I am a volunteer for a number of organisations: organising events for the NSPCC, supporting the London Children’s Ballet by organising the attendance to special performances for charities.
 I manage the data bases and assist with the administration of local Associations.
 I enjoyed being a member of the Parent’s Council at the schools my two girls attended, organising events for children and parents and liaising with the Head and teachers as well as helping primary school children with their reading.